UKradioastro/UKRAA_PicoMuon/README.md

 <!-- =============================================================================== -->
 ### Get code from github

-Open the web browser on the RPi.
-In the address bar type
+1. Open the web browser on the RPi.
+In the address bar type the following command and press enter.
 ```
 https://github.com/UKradioastro/PicoMuon_Python_code
 ```
-and press enter.

 ![img_37](images/RPi_imager_37.PNG)

-Select the **<> Code** tab and then select **Download ZIP**.
+2. Select the **<> Code** tab and then select **Download ZIP**.
 This will download all the necessary code/files for the Python code.
 Close the web browser.

 ![img_38](images/RPi_imager_38.PNG)

-Open file manager and navigate to the **Downloads** folder - you should see a zip folder of the downloaded files.
+3. Open file manager and navigate to the **Downloads** folder - you should see a zip folder of the downloaded files.

 ![img_39](images/RPi_imager_39.PNG)

-Double click on the zip folder to bring up the extraction tool.
+4. Double click on the zip folder to bring up the extraction tool.
 Select the **extract files** to extract all the files in the zip folder.

 ![img_40](images/RPi_imager_40.PNG)

-You will be asked where you want the files to be extracted to - change the selection to the pi home directory.**  Close the extraction tool when finished.
+5. You will be asked where you want the files to be extracted to - change the selection to the pi home directory - **/home/pi**.
+Close the extraction tool when finished.

 ![img_41](images/RPi_imager_41.PNG)

-From the open file manager navigate to /home/pi directory and you will see a new folder **PicoMuon_Python_code-main**.
+6. From the open file manager navigate to **/home/pi** directory and you will see a new folder **PicoMuon_Python_code-main**.
 Select this folder and right-click mouse and select **Rename**.

 ![img_42](images/RPi_imager_42.PNG)

-Change the name of the folder to **UKRAA_muons** and select **OK**.
+7. Change the name of the folder to **UKRAA_muons** and select **OK**.

 ![img_43](images/RPi_imager_43.PNG)

-Scripts and folder structure should now be in place to run the code.
+8. Scripts and folder structure should now be in place to run the code.

 ---